weilandia/coding-for-managers/git/lecture-notes.md

 ### Branching

-- Make a new branch with `$ git checkout -b the-branch-will-be-named-whatever-you-type-here-no-spaces-use-hypens-plz`

 Branching is what you will use all the time.
 When you create a new branch, you make an **exact copy** of your repo.
 Each time you are making changes, it will affect this specific branch **without** affecting the master branch.
 This is very useful when you have a new feature that you want to implement to a website.
 You will create a new branch for this specific feature, work on the code and commit changes.
 However the initial code from the master branch will remain unchanged.
 Therefore, all potential crashes are avoided.